lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say_checklist.md

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/illustrations/data_ui_sim_ui.png">](#DontClick)

 - [ ] In sessions 2 and 3, we reviewed use of data UI to examine team trends over the past two years *WHAT IS*
- -- [ ]Cite example of what team noted in team data: *For example, we saw that...*
+  - Cite example of what team noted in team data: *For example, we saw that...*
-- [ ] Focus of today is use of simulation user interface or SIM UI is to explore *WHAT IF* -- [ ] We will ask *WHAT IF* questions about different decisions the team could make, hypothesize about the results, and examine findings to inform future decisions.
+- [ ] Focus of today is use of simulation user interface or SIM UI is to explore *WHAT IF*
+  - We will ask *WHAT IF* questions about different decisions the team could make, hypothesize about the results, and examine findings to inform future decisions.

 ## Start In-session Exercise (30 minutes)
 [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style = “display:inline-block”/>](#DontClick) ____________ **Time 00:15-00:25 – Confirm team lead for the day and upload data file to SIM UI**